Your path to recovery begins at Argyle Physio & Fitness.

 Temporomandibular Joint Disorder (TMD) is commonly known as jaw pain.
 Trained therapists can help your pain and clicking by teaching you relaxation, stretching and strengthening exercises for the face, head, neck and postural muscles.

-We offer a complimentary 10 minute phone consultation where you can discuss your issue with a physiotherapist.
+We offer a complimentary consultation where you can discuss your issue with a physiotherapist.
 Our office administrator will also help answer any of your questions about our services.